 There is provision for the election of seven members of Gilgit Baltistan , but even then they will be not have a majority.

 What has intrigued people in Pakistan is that there has been no discussion in the country before the issue of the ordinance.
 There was a discussion with some selected persons from the Northern Territories, who were not from any representative organization Neither has there been any discussion with political parties in Pakistan or Pakistan occupied Kashmir.

-It has been pointed out by Asif Ezdi, a former member of the Pakistan Foreign Service, in the News (8/9) that “the Federal Government will have a built in majority in the Gilgit -Baltistan Council, as it has in the Jammu and Kashmir Council.
+It has been pointed out by Asif Ezdi, a former member of the Pakistan Foreign Service, in the News (8/9) that “the Federal Government will have a built in majority in the Gilgit -Baltistan Council, as it has in the Azad Kashmir Council.
 The practical consequence is that legislation …… will continue to be controlled by Islamabad”.